Big City Greens: Ratings

-Big City Greens received a positive reception from critics.
-Common Sense Medias Emily Ashby praised the series for its characters and themes, writing that "despite mining familiar stereotypes of rural dwellers, the show has strong family-centric themes and silly, lighthearted laughs".
-Bekah Burbank of LaughingPlace.com praised the series' characters, stating that "While the mischief and antics are super silly and completely ridiculous, the characters themselves are quite fun.
-Just like it is with every family, the quirkiness is what you come to love most about the people you spend time with.
-The Green family might not be perfect, but they’re positive, supportive, and optimistic no matter the situation.
-Everyone could benefit from spending a little time with this wacky family".

 Accolades

 Film

-Along with a fourth season, a musical film was announced to be in development, with the series' main cast returning.
-Series director Anne O'Brian will helm the film, with Michael Coughling producing.
-The film is set to be released on both Disney Channel and Disney+.
-The film is titled Big City Greens: The Movie.
+Along with a fourth season, a musical film was announced to be in development, with the series' main cast returning along with Cheri Oteri and Renée Elise Goldsberry.
+Series director Anna O'Brian will helm the film, with Michael Coughling producing.
+The film is titled Big City Greens the Movie: Spacecation.
+It premiered on June 6, 2024, on Disney Channel, followed by its release on Disney+ the next day.
+The events of the film take place during the fourth season of Big City Greens.
+It is the first animated Disney Original Movie (banner used for Disney Channel's television films since 2023).

+Spin-off

+Meredith Roberts, EVP of Disney Television Animation, revealed that a spin-off series was being developed, though she did not specify what it would entail.

-Other media
+In other media

 Video game

 A multiplayer game titled Big City Battle!, where players compete against each other in order to earn a place as a member of the Green family, was released on the DisneyNOW app.

-NHL broadcast
+NHL broadcasts

 On March 14, 2023, ESPN presented a youth-oriented, Big City Greens-themed telecast of a National Hockey League game between the Washington Capitals and the New York Rangers—the NHL Big City Greens Classic —on Disney Channel, Disney XD, Disney+ and ESPN+.
-The broadcast leveraged the NHL Edge player and puck tracking system, combined with technology from Beyond Sports, to present a real-time 3D animated recreation of the game; the teams' players were represented by avatars on an outdoor rink, with Vincent Trocheck and Evgeny Kuznetsov being portrayed by avatars of Cricket and Tilly respectively (with their voice actors also using live facial motion capture), and the goalies portrayed by Grandma Alice and Bill Green.
+The broadcast leveraged the NHL Edge player and puck tracking system, combined with technology from Beyond Sports, to present a real-time 3D animated recreation of the game; the teams' players were represented by avatars on an outdoor rink, with Vincent Trocheck and Evgeny Kuznetsov being portrayed by avatars of Cricket and Tilly respectively (with their voice actors also using live facial motion capture), and the goalies portrayed by Gramma Alice and Bill Green.
 Gloria and Remy also joined the game during the last few minutes.
-Commentators Kevin Weekes and Drew Carter were featured via motion captured avatars, developed by the animation studio Silver Spoon (which had previously worked with CBS Sports and Nickelodeon on similar motion captured avatars of segments of an youth-oriented NFL broadcast.
-The broadcast on Disney Channel drew approximately 140,000 viewers.
+Commentators Kevin Weekes and Drew Carter were featured via motion captured avatars, developed by the animation studio Silver Spoon (which had previously worked with CBS Sports and Nickelodeon on similar motion captured avatars for segments of youth-oriented NFL broadcasts).
+The broadcast on Disney Channel drew approximately 140,000 viewers, while the Disney XD simulcast had roughly 30,000, for a total of 176,000 viewers.
+In November 2023, it was reported that the simulcast would return in 2024, later specified as a March 9 game between the Pittsburgh Penguins and the Boston Bruins.
+The Disney Channel broadcast drew 125,000 viewers.